infinum/wordpress-handbook/How we do it in WordPress/Rebasing Intro.md

 If many people are working on the __same__ feature, pull the changes and merge them in your branch, and then tell the person who is working with you to pull the changes.

 What are the advantages of rebasing?
 You have a nice commit history 🙂.
-Even tho you have branched the `feat2` branch from `feat1` branch, after rebasing on the `staging` branch, you'll have all the changes nice like if you've branched from the `staging` branch.
+Even though you have branched the `feat2` branch from `feat1` branch, after rebasing on the `staging` branch, you'll have all the changes visible as if you've branched from the `staging` branch.
 The history is nice and linear, and not all over the place.